joshuanianji/github-language-colors/README.md

 Each variable in the `GithubColors` holds the color information of a single Github language.

 **Github does not have colors for all languages!** For the languages with no colors, I've defaulted to "#ccc", which is what Github does in most cases.
-You can programmatically check if a language has a color by using the `.hasColor` method.
+You can programmatically check if a language has a color by using the `.hasColor` field.

 Each variable is a `Color` type that looks like the following: